 But on the positive side, the smell and taste of food can evoke happy memories and even provide pleasure or joy.
 The act of gathering, preparing and sharing food with others is an innate way in which people can form and strengthen their connection with others.
 Our clients have the opportunity to develop these skills in both the HopeWay Dining Hall and the Learning Kitchen.

-Don't let your enthusiasm for healthy life-changes wane now that we're well into the New Year.
+Don't let your enthusiasm for healthy life-changes wane.
 You have what it takes to maintain a positive relationship status with your food!